-Mr. Richard David Han, Mr. Terrence Philip Weir, Directors of "HANA", received the ESG 100 honor certificate from the THAIPAT Institute.
-Hana is ranked among the top 100 listed companies for two consecutive years winning an outstanding and governance (ESG) aspects.
+Mr. Richard David Han, Mr. Terrence Philip Weir, and Mr. Winson Moong Chu Hui, the Executive Directors of "HANA", received the ESG 100 honor certificate from the THAIPAT Institute.
+Hana is ranked among the top 100 listed companies for two consecutive years winning an outstanding performance in terms of environmental, social, and governance (ESG) aspects.